zachpino/comm-workshop-s18/week02/readme.md

 First things first, all lines in Javascript terminate in a semicolon, `;`.
 This is the most common issue that will get in the way of new coders.
 Indentation and empty lines are ignored by the Javascript compiler, so use whitespace to keep code legible and intelligently structured.

 Javascript, a weakly typed language, doesn't care what kind of data is saved into variables.
 Here, a string of text, enclosed in either double or single quotation marks, is saved into a variable called `myText`.
 Camel Case (all lowercase letters except for the beginning of words, no spaces or hyphens) variable names are used by convention.
-Note that 2 slashes makes comments in Javascript.
+Note that 2 slashes makes lines into comments in Javascript.
+Multi line comments begin with `/*` and end with `*/`.

 We could similarly save integers into variables.
 Note that numbers don't need quotation mark encapsulation, and all the standard arithmetic operators work as expected.